 What to Do if You’re a Pedestrian Hit by a Car

-The injuries from being hit by a car can be life-changing, either ending their life or greatly altering the quality of it.
+The injuries from being hit by a car can be life-changing, either ending the pedestrian's life or greatly altering the quality of it.
 Broken bones, hospital bills, physical therapy, and time missed from work to heal can severely impact a person’s emotional and financial well-being.

 Injuries from a pedestrian accident are rarely minor, often requiring immediate intervention for the victim’s survival.